EndlessArch/rcx/README.md

 # rcx
 Refined C++ Xpiler

-Since Google released carbon-lang, as a result, there rcx has been :P
+Since Google released carbon-lang, there has been rcx :P